moexmen/moe-computing-course/chapters/4-complexity.md

 What is the time complexity of `sum_factorials`?

-First, we need to calculate the time complexity of `factorial`. `k` number of multiplications are done when `factorial(k)` is called.
-Thus, the order of growth for space is linear, i.e. O(k).
-To be precise, exactly `k` steps of computation (multiplication) are done, e.g. `factorial(5)` does 5 multiplications.
+First, we need to calculate the time complexity of `factorial`.
+When `factorial(k)` is called, exactly `k` number of steps of computation are done.
+To be specific, `k` multiplications are executed.
+Thus, the order of growth for the number of steps of execution of `factorial` is $$O(k)$$, i.e. linear.

 Now, let's count the number of operations (`+` or `*`) done when `sum_factorials(4)` is called: